Jakarta Fair: Pekan Raya on Medan Merdeka Selatan (1968-1991)

 The modern Jakarta Fair or Pekan Raya was held again for the first time in 1968 and inaugurated by president Suharto.
 The fair took place from 5 June to 20 July 1968 on southern part of Merdeka square near National Monument.
 The idea to hold a grand fair in Jakarta was initiated by Jakarta's governor Ali Sadikin in 1967, inspired by the colonial era Pasar Gambir.
 He sought a centralized grand fair to combine several night markets ("Pasar Malam") held throughout the city.
 Since then it has become an annual event as part of the city's anniversary celebrations.
 The longest Jakarta Fair, of 71 days, was held in 1969.
 Usually Jakarta Fair is held for 30 to 35 days.
 United States president Richard Nixon is one of the VIP guest that visit Jakarta Fair 1969.

 Part of the Jakarta Fair was the Taman Ria fun park, which was operated all year on the southwest corner of Medan Merdeka, forming part of the Jakarta fairgrounds.

 The last Jakarta Fair in southern side of Medan Merdeka was in 1991.
 In 1992, the fair was relocated to the old Kemayoran Airport site.

 Jakarta International Expo at Kemayoran

-Because the number of participants grown steadily the fairground in the southern park of Medan Merdeka square was considered not large enough to contain the grand fair.
-In 1992 the Jakarta fairground was moved to its present location in Jakarta International Expo at Kemayoran.
-The exhibition complex is located on former Kemayoran Airport.
+Because of the steady growth in participants. the fairground in Medan Merdeka square's southern park was considered to be not large enough to contain the grand fair.
+In 1992, the Jakarta fairground was moved to its present location in Jakarta International Expo at Kemayoran.
+The exhibition complex is located on the former Kemayoran Airport.